Mexico City is a growing ‘Foodie Destination”. Some of our recommendations include:

 I just read about Mog with its Asian cuisine and La Cerveceria in Condesa for casual dining.

 I met Santiago Mogoya through mutual friends.
 Born in Mexico City, but he started his culinary journey in Spain, where he worked in restaurants such as Arzak in Sebastian and El Bulli by Ferran Adria.
 Later he worked in Los Angeles, where he spent six years as head chef at the Patina restaurant, rated as one of the best in this city.
-Today he heads a restaurant group that include Mia Domenicca for casual dining in Roma Norte, Pizzeria Grande a trattoria in Polanco, Zaranda Miravalle for fish and seafood in Roma Note, Cancino for brick oven pizza in several locations and the Cafe Paraiso night club in Roma Norte.
+Today he heads a restaurant group that include, Zaranda Miravalle for fish and seafood in Roma Norte, Cancino for brick oven pizza in several locations and the Cafe Paraiso night club in Roma Norte.
 I am excited to try them on my next trip to the city.